artcom/ansible-role-pin-apt-package-version/README.md

 package_name: null
 package_version: null
 ```
-Mandatory variables (role will fail if the variables are not set):
+Required variables (role will fail if the variables are not set):
 ```yaml
 package_name: "string"
 package_version: "string"